bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/tutorials/react-class-2-func.md

 ![Console log output for multiple render operations](https://assets.digitalocean.com/articles/five-ways-to-convert-react-class-components-to-functional-components-with-react-hooks/1.png)

-Most of the time, you only want to re-render a component when there’s been a change in state or props.
-Using the example above, you can improve it with `PureComponent` so that the component only re-renders when there’s a change in state or props.
+Most of the time, you only want to re-render a component when there's been a change in state or props.
+Using the example above, you can improve it with `PureComponent` so that the component only re-renders when there's a change in state or props.

 You can accomplish this by importing `PureComponent` and extending it: